 - After the 48-hour deadline, in the case of an emergency, I agree to call or visit in person the Recruiting Coordinator or another professional staff member at the host career center as soon as possible.
 (No e-mail or voicemail will be accepted.)

 - I agree to document my cancellation by noting the date and time I called and the name of the person with whom I spoke at the host career center to arrange the cancellation.

 - I understand that if I have to cancel after the deadline, no matter what the reason for the cancellation, I am obligated to write an apology letter to the company recruiter with a copy to my career center, and if the host campus is at one of the other Claremont Colleges, a copy to that center as well.

-I understand that if I do not show up for my scheduled interview, I will lose all recruiting privileges at The Claremont Colleges for the remainder of the academic year and may result in further disciplinary action.
+I understand that if I do not show up for my scheduled interview, I may lose all recruiting privileges at The Claremont Colleges for the remainder of the academic year which may result in further disciplinary action.

 Reneging on a Job Offer

 Once you accept a job offer--either verbally or in writing--an employment contract has been created and this contract represents an obligation that you are ethically required to uphold.
 In addition, if you do accept an offer, you have made a commitment to that employer and it is your ethical responsibility to discontinue interviewing with all other employers, including those who come through on-campus recruiting.